-My job market paper disentangles the roles of capital requirements and credit ratings in constraining insolvency in the U.S. property insurance market, employing structural estimation methods and advanced data science techniques to uncover underlying economic mechanisms.
+My job market paper disentangles the roles of capital requirements and credit ratings in constraining insolvency in the U.S. property insurance market, employing structural estimation methods, machine learning techniques, and causal inference to uncover underlying economic mechanisms.

 PhD in Economics, 2020-2026